Find Cheap Auto Insurance Quotes in Your Area

 |Excessive speeding (at least 31 miles per hour over the speed limit)||Department hearing, at which you will receive either a 15-day suspension or be ordered to take an on-road driver's examination.
 Failure to attend the hearing will result in a 60-day license suspension.|

-For every 12 consecutive months that you drive without incurring a license suspension or revocation, three points will be removed from your driving record.
+For every 12 consecutive months without incurring a license suspension or revocation, three points will be removed from your driving record.
 If your record remains at zero points for 12 consecutive months, any new points will be regarded as a first accumulation.